fbernhart/officeextractor/README.md

 >
 > **dest :** ***str***
 >
 > Output directory as relative or full path.
+If the directory doesn't exist, it will be created.
 >
 > **log :** ***bool, optional***
 >